-- Whole Fund insurance covering all employers - Partial Fund insurance covering a group of employers selected by the Fund (e.g. small/medium employers) - Employer "Choice" insurance where each employer holds its own policy, should it elect to do so
+- Compulsory Partial Fund insurance covering a group of employers selected by the Fund (e.g. small/medium employers) - Employer "Choice" insurance where each employer holds its own policy, should it elect to do so

 The premium for the insurance is calculated as a percentage of each employer's pay and the employer's own regular contributions to the Fund are reduced by the premium.
-This ensures the employer's annual cash payments to the Fund are the same whether it insures or not.
-This ensures they are not effectively "paying twice" for ill health costs.
+This ensures the employer's annual cash payments to the Fund are the same whether it insures or not, and prevents the employer from effectively "paying twice" for ill health costs.